Wishing you knew more about Aboriginal culture? Search no more.

 Caring for the land does not necessarily mean only the traditional way.
 Modern carers for land, such as rangers, can both continue traditions (deep knowledge about country passed on from generation to generation), as well as apply modern technologies and innovative land management practices.

 The success of Aboriginal ranger programs is largely credited to the Aboriginal ownership of the work, guided by the local authority of Aboriginal elders.
+And people have noticed.

 Traditional owners often work in partnership with government departments and other non-Aboriginal organisations to conserve and care for land.